teusH/MySense/PyCom/README.md

 * solar power regulator (ca € 10)  e.g. <a href="https://www.banggood.com/nl/MPPT-5A-Solar-Panel-Regulator-Controller-Battery-Charging-9V-12V-24V-Automatic-Switch-p-1307801.html?gmcCountry=NL&currency=EUR&createTmp=1&utm_source=googleshopping&utm_medium=cpc_bgs&utm_content=frank&utm_campaign=pla-nl-ele-diy-mob-pc&gclid=EAIaIQobChMIubWf7fLj3wIVkoKyCh0okQPrEAQYBCABEgIYaPD_BwE&cur_warehouse=CN">Solar PR</a>
 Make sure to apply a diode over the power connectors and capacitor as a wild change in solar power or on/off connection may destroy your controller.
 WARNING: without a capacitor (eg 100 uF 16V) the accu/solar combination or loose contact may blow away your controller.
-Or the RTC of the controller will not wakeup the controller suddenly.
-Only to be revovered by a power cycle.
 Make sure to use a good regulator.
 We measured a peak of 11.4 V on the 5V stepdown regulator in such cases.
 * or battery load (ca € 10)  e.g. <a href="https://www.banggood.com/nl/MPPT-5A-Solar-Panel-Regulator-Controller-Battery-Charging-9V-12V-24V-Automatic-Switch-p-1307801.html?gmcCountry=NL&currency=EUR&createTmp=1&utm_source=googleshopping&utm_medium=cpc_bgs&utm_content=frank&utm_campaign=pla-nl-ele-diy-mob-pc&gclid=EAIaIQobChMIubWf7fLj3wIVkoKyCh0okQPrEAQYBCABEgIYaPD_BwE&cur_warehouse=CN">Solar power regulator</a>
 * battery pack (ca € 60)  e.g. <a href="https://www.conrad.nl/p/gnb-sonnenschein-dryfit-s1266-s-071-98-43200-solar-accu-12-v-66-ah-loodgel-b-x-h-x-d-152-x-99-x-66-mm-kabelschoen-4-110752">battery 12V</a> (needs 12V->5V).